What happens when you call OP Deactivation Service?

 What will deactivating a card or payment instrument mean?

-After deactivation of payment instruments at risk, they can no longer be used and your money will be safe.
+If your payment instrument is compromised and deactivated, you can’t use your card any longer.
+Your money is safe.
 No new payments can be made.
-Unfortunately, we cannot prevent payments based on preauthorisations shown on your account, or international payments whose execution may take time.
-However, you can file a complaint about these.
+Unfortunately, we can’t prevent payments based on pre-authorisations shown on your account, or international payments whose execution may take time.
+However, you can file a complaint about these, if necessary.

 Deactivating and cancelling a payment card is irrevocable and can’t be reversed.
 If you later find the lost card, cut it into pieces so that the chip and the magnetic stripe are destroyed.